 - The Alleged Car: Ed's doesn't like to start.

 - Aluminum Christmas Trees: The "Go see Cal" commercial playing in the background at one point with a man riding a hippo is a real automotive dealership, and a real commercial.
-Cal Worthington "And his 'dog' spot" (which was always some different strange animal) were ubiquitous in the Los Angeles area.
+Cal Worthington "And his 'dog' spot" (which was always some different strange animal) were ubiquitous in the Los Angeles area at the time.
 The dealerships still exist, but Cal died in September 2013.

 - And Starring: "and David Bowie as Colin Morris"

-- Asleep for Days Ed, at the end, for two days - and awakening in the same position with hands behind the head and his elbows up and not a bit stiff!
+- Asleep for Days: At the end, Ed, for two days — and awakening in the same position with hands behind the head and his elbows up and not a bit stiff!

 - Berserk Button: The SAVAK agents are touchy.
 It ends badly for the parrot.

 - Briefcase Full of Money: Presented to Ed and Diana at the end of the film.

 - The Cameo: A lot, as Landis packed the film with all his Hollywood buddies.
 A partial list: David Cronenberg as Ed's supervisor, Jonathan Demme as a federal agent, Jim Henson as a man talking on the phone, Lawrence Kasdan as a police detective, Carl Perkins as Mr. Williams, and Roger Vadim as the French kidnapper.